-I described the problems these teams face and pointed to critical issues that can make technology both part of the solution and part of the problem.
+We described the problems these teams face and pointed to critical issues that can make technology both part of the solution and part of the problem.

-What emerged as being critical is the realization of Virtually Networked Teams strong character and dynamic nature, almost as it would be a separate entity from the members making it up.
+What emerged as being critical is the realization of Virtually Networked Team’s strong character and dynamic nature, almost as it would be a separate entity from the members making it up.

-I have also proposed that this new understanding could be further promoted and made useful to a greater number of people by working around the definition and establishment of a new discipline centred around the study of Bioteams.
+We also proposed that this new understanding could be further promoted and made useful to a greater number of people by working around the definition and establishment of a new discipline centred around the study of Bioteams.

 Bioteaming is as such a new research area focused on the systematic study of natures’ historically most successful living teams while identifying best methods and approaches to transfer and integrate nature’s best solutions into the daily life of Virtually Networked Teams present handicaps and limitations.

-Key overarching principle: Bioteams treat all team members as Leaders
+Bioteams treat all team members as Leaders

 In an perfectly working bioteam there are no leaders.
 Everyone contributes to the well being of the team and to achieving the agreed goals.